jjlim7/my-resume/content/featured/Kidzania/index.md

   - Websocket
 ---

-A system designed to significantly reduce customer waiting times at KidZania.
-The platform enables real-time queue management, allowing visitors to efficiently plan their activities and minimize idle time.
+A system designed to streamline the queue management experience at KidZania.
+The platform enables efficient queue management through our real-time dashboard, allowing administrators to strategically allocate staff based on real-time demand at different activity stations.